 This chapter is optional.
 Future chapters do not depend on it, so you can safely skip it.
 However, your programs will produce better looking output if you use number formatting.

-The material in this chapter is not tested in AP Computer Science.
+The material in this chapter (and the next) is not tested in AP Computer Science.

 There is much more to formatting numbers than this chapter discusses.
 Sometime in the future you may wish to study the detailed Java documentation from Oracle.